rjspencer/docs/api_v1.md

 `[GET] /account/{accountId}/store/dashboard`
 This endpoint is used to get stats and data regarding commerce and sales (very similar to the data shown on the Store dashboard in the StageBloc backend).
 It will provide all time, overall stats regarding your store and its revenue as well as results per country you've had at least one order in.

-When dealing with numeric values, the currency will be USD.
+When dealing with monetary values, the currency will be USD.

 	{
 	    "metadata": {